longhorn/longhorn-tests/docs/content/manual/release-specific/v1.1.0/reusing-failed-replica-for-rebuilding.md

 8. Remove all unscheduled replicas.
 9. Power on the down node.
 Wait for the failed replica on the down node being reused.
 10. Wait for a new replica being replenished and available.

+## Replica not available for reuse after disk migration
+1. Deploy longhorn v1.1.0
+2. Create and attach a volume, then write data to the volume.
+3. Directly remove a Kubernetes node which has a replica on it.
+4. Wait for the related replicas failure.
+5. Verify the Longhorn node related to the removed node is gone.
+6. Ssh to the node and crash the replica folder or make it readonly.
+8. Add the node in the cluster again.
+9. Verify a new replica being rebuilt and available.
+10. Verify the data of the replica.